alisw/AliPhysics/PWGJE/doc/READMEjetfw.txt

 /*! \page READMEjetfw The jet finding framework

+# Introduction

+For an introduction, see \subpage READMEjetfwIntroduction.

 # Basic jet finding

 Basic jet finding is provided by the AliEmcalJetTask class which is found in the library libPWGJEEMCALJetTasks (source code in PWGJE/EMCALJetTasks).
 An add task macro is provided in PWGJE/EMCALJetTasks/AddTaskEmcalJet.C: